particle-iot/docs/src/content/getting-started/logic-ledger/ledger-sensor.md

 {{box op="end"}}

 This example stores sensor data from a device to a ledger in the cloud.
 This allows the latest sensor value to be retrieved even if the device is offline.
+This is a common use-case of device to cloud ledgers.

 | Method | Description |
 | :--- | :--- |